 [NOTE: The following section is suggested.
 Work Groups that routinely face controversial decisions that are influenced by organizational participation should consider rigid enforcement.
 Those that do not should consider “only-as-needed” enforcement.]

-To ensure balanced committee decision-making, no single organizational interest may wield a “Preponderance of Influence” within a Work Group.
+To ensure balanced decision-making, no single organizational interest may wield a “Preponderance of Influence” within a WG.

-Preponderance of Influence is defined as having one organization representing more than 50 percent of the voting Work Group members in session.
+Preponderance of Influence is defined as having one organization representing more than 50 percent of the voting WG members in session.
+Note: Committee members are normally chosen for specific expertise; therefore, preponderance of influence is rarely an issue.

-This rule may be either stringently or loosely enforced, at the discretion of the presiding co-chair, given that the co-chair is not a member of the organization in question.
-However, if a Work Group member believes that decisions are being significantly influenced, he may invoke the “Preponderance of Influence Clause” requiring the co-chair to bring the voting membership into compliance with this 50% rule.
+This rule may be either stringently or loosely enforced, at the discretion of the presiding chair, given that the chair is not a member of the organization in question.
+However, if a WG member believes that decisions are being significantly influenced, he may invoke the “Preponderance of Influence Clause” requiring the presiding chair to bring the voting membership into compliance with this 50% rule.
 This invocation is non-debatable.

 Presiding Chair Vote

-The presiding co-chair may cast a vote in only two circumstances:
+The presiding chair may cast a vote in only two circumstances:

-The presiding co-chair may cast a tie-breaking vote.
+The presiding chair may cast a tie-breaking vote.

-The presiding co-chair may vote when that vote corrects potential preponderance of influence concerns within the committee.
+The presiding chair may vote when that vote corrects potential preponderance of influence concerns within the WG.

 For example: 5 members are present, one of whom is the presiding co-chair.
 Two others are with the same organization; the co-chair’s vote removes the majority vote of the over-represented organization and thus brings the committee into balance.

-In all circumstances, the Work Group can have no more than one presiding co-chair, with any other committee co-chairs participating as regular members when not presiding.
+In all circumstances, the WG or Committee can have only one presiding chair, with any other co-chairs participating as regular members when not presiding.

-Note that the presiding co-chair can change within the course of a given session so long as a public statement recognizing the change is made.
+Note that the presiding chair can change within the course of a given session so long as a public statement recognizing the change is made and recorded in the minutess.

 Although any issue may be discussed at any time, binding actions cannot be taken without sufficient notification (see Section 3) and quorum (see Section 5).
-Absence of either of these conditions allows the committee to issue recommendations that must subsequently be ratified by the committee subject to satisfying constraints placed upon binding decisions.
+Absence of either of these conditions allows the WG or Committee to issue recommendations that must subsequently be ratified by the WG or Committee subject to satisfying constraints placed upon binding decisions.

-No co-chair should preside over discussions or vote for which they could reasonably be perceived to have a material interest.
+No co-chair should preside over discussions or vote for which they could reasonably be perceived to have a vested interest.

 Decision Threshold Requirements

-The <WorkGroupAcronym> will strive for consensus in decision-making; however, decisions of the Work Group are affirmed by simple majority.
+The <WorkGroupAcronym> will strive for consensus in decision-making; however, decisions of the WG or Committee are affirmed by simple majority.

-Workgroups may choose to make more restrictive the thresholds on this, so long as those practices are agreed upon, voted by the committee, and documented in their practices.
-For instance, a workgroup may choose to require a two-thirds vote to revisit a previously discussed issue.
+WGs may choose to make the thresholds on this more rstrictive, so long as those practices are agreed upon, voted by the WG, and documented in their practices.
+For instance, a WG may choose to require a two-thirds vote to revisit a previously discussed issue.

 While decisions are affirmed by simple majority, the Work Group shall endeavor to make its decisions via a consensus process.